isomerpages/moe-andersonsec/_useful-links/Canteen.md

 * Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the "Healthy Meals in Schools Programme (HMSP)" guidelines (see [link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
 * Able to maintain high standard of food safety and personal hygiene.
 * Healthy and fit to operate the stall.
+* Must be in personal attendance at the stall udring operation hours of 7am to 4pm on school- days.

 **Applicants should preferably fulfil the following criteria:**
 * Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
 * Possess catering experience or experience operating in a school environment.
 * Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).

+*incomplete or late application will not be considered

 *Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.*

+* Only One representative is allowed to enter school with food for food tasting, no helper is allowed.
+Registration and temperature taking to be done at guard house, food handler must wear a mask.